The present column is devoted to Geometry/Topology.

 254

-1. Every smooth irrotational vector field on AA admits a potential (i.e., it is the gradient of a smooth function).
+1. Every smooth irrotational vector field on admits a potential (i.e., it is the gradient of a smooth function).

 Roberto Frigerio (Dipartimento di Matematica, Università di Pisa, Italy)